qunitjs/api.qunitjs.com/config/QUnit.stack.md

 ### Example

 The stacktrace line can be used on custom assertions and reporters.
-The following example <a href="/QUnit.log/">logs</a> the line of each passing assertion.
+The following example [logs](/callbacks/QUnit.log/) the line of each passing assertion.

 ```js
 QUnit.log( function( details ) {